fddemora/fddemora/README.md

 ### Hi there 👋

 #### A little about me:
-- 🖥  Job title as Program Analyst.
+-   Program Analyst at Cognizant Technical Solutions. 🖥
-- :violin: Enjoy playing violin and viola.
+- I Enjoy playing violin and viola. :violin:

 #### Goals:
 - Be certified in: Java OCP 8